edoloughlin/nasc/demo/README.md

 The key rule is simple and consistent:

-- Type = the part before the colon in `na-instance="Type:id"` → selects the handler object.
+- Type = the part before the colon in `na-scope="Type:id"` → selects the handler object.
 - Event = the string in `na-submit="…"` or `na-click="…"` → selects the method on that handler.
 - Payload = `FormData` for `na-submit`; for `na-click`, the element’s `data-*` attributes.
 - Return the new state from the handler; the framework diffs and emits patches that update `[na-bind]` and inputs with matching `name`.